-- Note and comment on the Council's current performance and mitigating actions as measured by the key performance indicators within the corporate management information report and scorecard. - Consider whether to refer any performance data to any other member body.
+- (a) Note and comment on the Council's current performance and mitigating actions as measured by the key performance indicators within the corporate management information report and scorecard. - (b) Note that the Cabinet resolved that the Corporate Performance Report be referred to full Council on a six-monthly basis and to scrutiny on a quarterly basis.